 Vintage adverts show that the graphics card would have been £300 in 1993, the scandoubler 479DM (or around £200) and the monitor £200.
 Kickstart 3.1 was a £30 upgrade.

 We’ve got a bit of a problem now though.
-Time is marching on and 1993 is notable in Commodore history as the birth of the AGA machines; our target for the past few years has been the A3000, but now the A4000 is available from dealers.
+Time is marching on and as 1993 dawned, Commodore have launched their AGA machines and they’re plastered across all the magazine adverts; our target for the past few years has been the A3000, but now the A4000 is available from dealers.
 This machine offered a distinct change in direction, being designed for cheaper upgrades and lower initial cost.
 In next part part we’ll evaluate how we stand up against that new challenger as well as install a few more upgrades, so join us soon.